Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 • Good-quality Olive oil (doesn’t have to be extra virgin, but avoid the cheap stuff)

-• Use a precision infuser like the POT by NOIDS for best results, or opt for a slow cooker or double boiler, though the outcomes may be less reliable.
+• For the best results, use a precision infuser like the POT by NOIDS.
+A slow cooker or double boiler can also work, but the results will be less consistent.

 • Digital scales for accuracy